mustafakemalgordesli/mustafakemalgordesli/README.md

 Backend Developer
 -----------------

-I am a Computer Engineering Student at Balıkesir University.
+I am a Computer Engineering Student at Balıkesir University. <br>
 I've been working on .NET Core and Python.

 * 🌍  I'm based in Balıkesir/Turkey